 Elaine Lillie started her working life as a high school teacher, teaching English and Theatre Arts in Waterloo County.
 After 4 years, she decided to leave the classroom for a career in business.

 Jennifer is the Operations Coordinator for the School of Pharmacy’s Interprofessional Education Program where she supports the growth and integration of the IPE strategy.
-Jennifer is a recent graduate of Waterloo’s Master of Development Practice program and has previously worked in adult education with an immigrant service provider, and with youth in international development initiatives abroad.
+Jennifer is a graduate of Waterloo’s Master of Development Practice program and has previously worked in adult education with an immigrant service provider, and with youth in international development initiatives abroad.

 Anthony graduated from Dalhousie University with a pharmacy degree in 1996.